Inside the Powerful Rise of W7M Evergreen Telegraph Gangster Crips

 The nickname “ScoreGang” appears to function as an informal or media-facing shorthand rather than a distinct subgroup name.
 In police documentation and local reporting, “ScoreGang” is the most commonly used reference, while graffiti and internal usage more often emphasize “W7M,” “ETGC,” or Five Points–related identifiers.
 This naming convention is also reflected in abbreviations such as “SCRG,” which appear in member tattoos and other markings as a stylized shorthand for “ScoreGang.”
 The “SCR” cluster is pronounced as a blended /skr/ sound—mirroring the local pronunciation of “Score” (“Sko”)—while the “G” denotes “Gang.”
 In practice, the abbreviation serves as both a condensed label and a phonetic reinforcement of the name.
 Community interpretations of “Score” vary, with some attributing it to ideas of success, accumulation, or reputation (e.g., named after the “Five Points” neighborhood); however, no single definition is universally accepted.

-The name “24700 Blocc” is derived from the 24700 block range along Frisbee Street and surrounding residential strips in the Five Points area of Detroit (48219).
-In local street naming conventions, numerical “block” identifiers are used to anchor a group’s identity to a specific geographic territory, often referencing the primary strip where members are active.
-“24700 Blocc” specifically points to the core area near Frisbee Street and Grandview Street (an area referred to locally as the “Hyena Zone” or “BaccWest,” a reference to it’s position on Detroit’s far northwest side), just north of West Seven Mile Road, which is widely documented as an early hub of W7M ScoreGang activity.
-The term “Blocc” (stylized with a “cc”) reflects Crip-affiliated spelling conventions, distinguishing it from standard “block” usage while signaling alignment and identity.
-Within broader references to the “24000 Blocc” range, the 24700 Blocc Crips are frequently identified as a foundational set, with community accounts and graffiti documentation linking the name directly to early organizational development in the Five Points–Frisbee corridor.
-The area’s prominence in “roll call” graffiti—listing aliases tied to specific blocks—further reinforces the territorial and identity-based function of the name.
-The term is also closely associated with early figures such as “Joker” (a.k.a.
-Tiny Joker / Zahid Sekou), who is widely cited in local accounts as a founding member and a key contributor to the naming and identity formation of the group, including the broader “ScoreGang” label.
+The name “24700 Blocc” is derived from the 24700 block range surrounding Frisbee Street and nearby residential strips in Detroit’s Five Points neighborhood (ZIP code 48219).
+The designation is closely tied to the infamous Five Points intersection, where Grand River Avenue, West Seven Mile Road, and Five Points Street intersect to form a distinctive six-pointed, star-like configuration created by three crossing roadways.
+Members also reference the 24700 block of West Seven Mile Road—the last residential block along Seven Mile before the intersection—as a foundational stronghold due to its immediate proximity to the corridor that gives the neighborhood its identity.
+Despite the neighborhood’s name, “Five Points” is technically a geographic misnomer, as five separate streets do not converge there.
+Instead, the intersection forms a three-line, six-pointed star, which has become deeply embedded in local symbolism.
+As a result, tattoos and identifiers associated with “24700 Blocc” are often intended to represent the focal center of the neighborhood itself rather than a single street.
+Within local street naming conventions, numerical “block” identifiers function as territorial anchors, tying a group’s identity to a specific residential strip or operational corridor.
+“24700 Blocc” specifically references the core area near Frisbee Street and Grandview Street—an area locally referred to as the “Hyena Zone” or “BaccWest,” reflecting its location on Detroit’s far northwest side.
+The corridor just north of West Seven Mile Road is widely documented in community accounts and graffiti archives as an early center of W7M ScoreGang activity.
+The stylized spelling “Blocc,” using “cc” rather than “ck,” reflects longstanding Crip-affiliated writing conventions, distinguishing the term from standard “block” usage while signaling affiliation and identity.
+Within broader references to the “24000 Blocc” range, the 24700 Blocc Crips are frequently identified as a foundational set, with graffiti roll calls and neighborhood documentation repeatedly linking the name to the early organizational development of the Five Points–Frisbee corridor.
+The area’s prominence in “roll call” graffiti—large murals or wall tags listing aliases tied to specific blocks—further reinforces the territorial and identity-based significance of the name.
+The identifier is also closely associated with early figures such as “Joker” (a.k.a.
+Tiny Joker / Zahid Sekou), who is widely referenced in local accounts as a founding member holding the high-ranking title of “G” (“Gangster”) and as a central figure in shaping the group’s broader identity, including the development of the “ScoreGang” name and branding.

 Related terms such as “5Pointers,” and “5Points Crips,” reflect affiliation with the broader 5Point Nation (5PN) alliance and appear to represent evolving identity markers rather than formal renamings of the gang.